HTML

 <form>

-<!-- The label and help text stay connected to the input by id. -->
+<!-- The visible label stays connected to the input by for and id. -->

 <label for="email">Email address</label>